Patching Six Of The Biggest Holes In Your Exhibit Budget

 Determine how you want to qualify prospects and potential customers.
 This separates them from the rest of the crowd at the show.
 Once you’ve qualified a prospect, use your higher-priced premium items for them to help seal the deal.

 You might also consider having a much lower-priced item to hand out more liberally, saving your best merchandise for the best prospects.
-This puts your resources where they’ll give you the best return, cutting down on wasted premium spending by a significant amount.
+This puts your resources where they’ll give you the best return, cutting down on wasted spending by a significant amount.

-Whatever you might need to help your company exhibit effectively, talk to American Image Displays.
+Whenever you might need to help your company exhibit effectively, talk to American Image Displays.
 We’ve been helping newbie exhibitors and established companies get the most out of their exhibit budgets for over 30 years.
 Whether you need a tabletop, pop-up, or fully custom island exhibit, we represent virtually every major manufacturer, worldwide.
 You get great pricing and even better service, before and after the sale.
 To learn more, call (800) 676-3976 or email [email protected].